How to complete a SADC certificate

 How do I complete a SADC certificate?

-As you will notice from the following examples, each section of the certificate is numbered.
-Below is a guide on how to complete each section of bother versions of the SADC certificate.
+A SADC certificate is divided up into sections.
+Each section of the certificate is numbered.
+Below is a guide on how to complete each section.

-Section 1: Fill in the exporter’s name, address and Customs registration number.
+Section 1: The exporter’s name, address and company registration number.

 Section 2: The buyer or receiver’s name and address